danielegrattarola/spektral/docs/templates/getting-started.md

 and we're almost there!

 However, here's where graphs get in our way.
-Unlike regular data, like images or sequences, graphs cannot be stretched or cut or reshaped so that we can fit them into tensors of pre-defined shape.
+Unlike regular data, like images or sequences, graphs cannot be stretched, cut, or reshaped so that we can fit them into tensors of pre-defined shapes.
 If a graph has 10 nodes and another one has 4, we have to keep them that way.

 This means that iterating over a dataset in mini-batches is not trivial and we cannot simply use the `model.fit()` method of Keras as-is.